openvinotoolkit/open_model_zoo/demos/python_demos/action_recognition/README.md

   -h, --help            Show this help message and exit.
   -i INPUT, --input INPUT
                         Required.
 An input to process.
-The input must be a single image, a folder of images or anything that cv2.VideoCapture can process --loop                Optional.
-Enable reading the input in a loop -m_en M_ENCODER, --m_encoder M_ENCODER
+The input must be a single image, a folder of images, video file or camera id.
+  --loop                Optional.
+Enable reading the input in a loop.
+  -o OUTPUT, --output OUTPUT
+                        Optional.
+Name of output to save.
+  -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
+                        Optional.
+Number of frames to store in output.
+                        If -1 is set, all frames are stored.
+  -m_en M_ENCODER, --m_encoder M_ENCODER
                         Required.
-Path to encoder model -m_de M_DECODER, --m_decoder M_DECODER
+Path to encoder model.
+  -m_de M_DECODER, --m_decoder M_DECODER
                         Optional.
 Path to decoder model.
-If not specified, simple averaging of encoder's outputs over a time window is applied
+If not specified, simple averaging of encoder's outputs over a time window is applied.
   -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
                         Optional.
 For CPU custom layers, if any.
 Absolute path to a shared library with the kernels implementation.